touying-typ/touying/docs/docs/code-styles.md

 ## Simple Style

-If we only need simplicity, we can directly input content under the title, just like writing a normal Typst document.
-The title here serves to divide the pages, and we can use commands like `#pause` to achieve animation effects.
+If we only need simplicity, we can directly input content under the heading, just like writing a normal Typst document.
+The heading here serves to divide the pages, and we can use commands like `#pause` to achieve animation effects.

 ```typst
 #import "@preview/touying:0.3.1": *